remlapmot/remlapmot.github.io/content/post/2025-04-15-win-11-arm-gha/index.en.md

 Breaking down the final `steps` section of this;

 * we define the url of the R 4.5.0 aarch64 installer;
-* we then download the installer using `Invoke-WebRequest` (note that the default shell in Windows is Powershell);
+* we then download the installer using `curl.exe` (note that the default shell in Windows is Powershell);
 * we then run the installer using `Start-Process`.
 I am not sure if I need all of the arguments I have specified here but it seems to work.
 * We then do the same for RTools45.
 * We then define a variable for the path to the _Rscript.exe_ binary;